angelicahoyss/antisocial/README.md

-# Social network built with React.js
+# Social Network Built with React.js

 ## Overview

 Social network built with React.js using Hooks and Redux, Node.js, PostgreSQL, Socket.IO and AWS S3.
 Users can register, log in, update profile information including biography and profile picture, search, add and remove friends and chat with each other.

 ## Technology